andbangert/VueJS-Webpack4-RoleDice/README.md

 > Single vue.js app

-> vue-cli was configured for using webpack^4 and vue.js^2.5
+> vue-cli was configured for using webpack^4 and vue.js^2.5 and bootstrap^4

 ## Build Setup